Enterprise Risk Management

 • Supporting a risk-aware culture.

-The VP of Business and Finance is responsible for:
+The Vice President and Chief Financial Officer is responsible for:

-• Dedicating resources that support and enable the practical implementation of this ERM program across the organization;
+• Dedicating resources that support and enable the practical implementation of this ERM framework across the organization;

-• Allocating resources that have been dedicated to support and enable the practical implementation of this ERM program across USF;
+• Allocating resources that have been dedicated to support and enable the practical implementation of this ERM framework across USF;

-• Working with the Board of Trustees to establish USF’s view of risk taking; and
+• Working with the Board of Trustees and President to establish USF’s view of risk-taking; and

 • Promoting a risk-aware culture.